autistic-symposium/web3-toolkit-py/README.md

-# ✨🐍 [Scratch Space] Python: small projects and boilerplates
+# ✨🐍 Python: small projects and boilerplates

 ## Code in this repo